 Education electives – 6 credits

 *Students who are dismissed and readmitted or who otherwise are placed on probation at the end of the fall semester will be required to take Legal Reasoning, a course designed to assist students in meeting the graduation requirements.
-Those students in Legal Reasoning will not take Advocacy & Research until their second year.
+Those students in Legal Reasoning will not take a spring semester First-Year law course until their second year.

 Recommended Law School Electives

-To graduate, students must take a total of at least 83 hours of law credit, including 45 hours of required law credit.
-Six credit hours in elective courses at the School of Education will be counted toward the 89 total hours required.
-Therefore, students must take 38 hours of elective credit in law to fulfill the degree requirements.
-Dual degree students must take 5875, Research, for 1-3 hours of credit and at least 9 credit hours of electives from the following list:
+To graduate, students must take a total of at least 83 hours of law credit, including 47 hours of required law credit.
+Six credit hours in elective courses in ELPA will be counted toward the 89 total hours required.
+Therefore, students must take 36 hours of elective credit in law to fulfill the degree requirements.
+Dual-degree students must take 5875 Research* for 1-3 hours of credit and at least 9 credit hours of electives from the following list:

 5310 Administrative Law (3)